jadoox/auto_Outlook_script/README.md

 # auto_Outlook_script
-A Python script that automates Outlook login.
+a python script that automates outlook login.